Step by step guide:

 It’s important to plan your project before you dive in, so that you don’t end up making mistakes and wasting time and money.
 Measure your garden and sketch out your project on a piece of paper or on a computer.

 Make sure you do it to some level of scale, with the correct dimensions, so everything fits how you intend it.

 2) Clear and level the space

 The next stage is to completely clear the space you’re going to be working in.
-This was all Colin originally set out to do, but once he’d cleared the rubbish from his garden, it became clear that there was an opportunity to do something greater.
 By clearing your garden, you’ll have a better idea about how you can rework it.

 Once this is done, you need to make sure that the ground is level, adding a combination of soil, sand and compost to flatten any dips.

 3) Identify the materials and tools you’ll need

 Now you’ve got a flat garden, physically mark out your plan onto the ground.
 Used spray paint and draw on the grass where every aspect of the kitchen was going, to help visualise how everything would look together.